wp-plugins/jm-twitter-cards/readme.txt

 Stable tag: trunk
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin meant to simplify Twitter cards integration on WordPress.
 But this is more than just adding markup.
-You can customize your Twitter card experience :
+You can customize your Twitter card

 == Description ==